 Pantographs must meet EN 50206 European Standard or be approved by the Infrastructure Manager.
 The pantograph configuration must be in accordance with Annex D of the Energy NTSN.
-Regenerative braking may be supported by the 25kV AC, but is subject to full appraisal.
+[Regenerative braking may be supported by the 25kV AC, but is subject to full appraisal].

 The power supply at the North Kent line connection, and the Ashford domestic connecting lines, is through conventional NRIL 750V DC third rail system.